Mock Interviews: Why They Are So Important

 Know yourself and the potential employer - spend time thinking about your goals, talents, skills, abilities, and experiences (what positive stories can you tell).
 Research before you go - find literature or information online about the organization and its products so you are well informed.
 Create Your Elevator Speech - prepare a 2-5 minute sales pitch about yourself and rehearse with a friend or family.
 View and Prepare for common Standard and Behavioral Interview/S.T.A.R Questions.
 Questions can be found in Richland Library Job Center handouts, interview preparation books, the internet, and YouTube.
 Make a list of 5 questions to ask the interviewer about the organization and/or the position.
 Study mock interview feedback and continue to use this service until you feel comfortable with the interview process.

-Richland Library Job Center Mock Interview Hours: Alternating Wednesdays 10:00-12:00
+Richland Library Job Center Mock Interview Hours: Every First and Third Wednesday at 10:00-12:00

 Please sign in at the Business, Careers and Research Desk on the 3rd level of Richland Library Main